Application deadline: September 25th, 2025 (Japan Time)

 Requirements to receive the award:

-Applicants must choose one of the following two topics and submit an abstract of 200 - 250 words in length.
+Applicants must choose one of the following two topics and submit an abstract of 200 - 300 words in length including a declaration on ethical considerations.

-Applicants are required to submit an abstract responding to the following questions.
+Applicants are requested to submit an abstract addressing the following questions about the situation in their country/region:

 < PDF file >